Posterno/posterno/readme.txt

 == Changelog ==

-= 1.2.2 19th November 2019 =

-- Fix: pricing field preventing form submission when left empty and not required.

 = 1.2.1 19th November 2019 =

 - Added: new hook after the user has logged in through the login form.